TLS certificates

 'http2https': True, # redirect http:// URL scheme to https://

 Note that instance must be a unique route identifier.
-If the module uses multiple HTTP routes, add a prefix to MODULE_ID to distinguish them.
+If the module uses multiple HTTP routes, use MODULE_ID as prefix or suffix to distinguish them (e.g. mymodule1-ui, mymodule1-api, …).

 TLS for other applications